 Mount Kenya Summit Circuit

-The journey will take you from the bright lights of Nairobi to the equator and the small rural farms on the lower slopes of Mount Kenya, before trekking through forest filled with wildlife and open moorland and alpine meadows dotted with flora unique to the area.
+The Mount Kenya Summit Circuit offers a more adventurous trek on this stunning mountain, crowned with the jagged peaks of Point Lenana (4,985m), Nelion (5,188m) and Batian (5,199m).
+Our itinerary has been designed to mix adventure with superb trekking culminating with the summit of Point Lenana on Africa’s second highest mountain.
+The journey will take you from the equator and the small rural farms on the lower slopes of Mount Kenya, before trekking through forest filled with wildlife and open moorland and alpine meadows dotted with flora unique to the area.
 Before summiting this extinct volcano we’ll acclimatise by visiting some of the numerous tarns found below the peaks and explore the cols, ridges, glaciers and points of interest that are found on the summit circuit of this impressive mountain.

 Mount Kenya summit circuit itinerary

 The following is our preferred itinerary to give a good overview of the Naro Moru / Chogoria traverse and the summit circuit and also to promote good acclimitisation to give you an excellent chance of summiting safely.
 This itinerary is what the quoted price is based on and is our shortest itinerary to successfully summit Point Lenana on Mount Kenya using the Naro Moru route for the ascent, Sirimon route for the summit and the Chogoria route for the descent, there are lots of other options to tweak the itinerary and offer more days on Mount Kenya (a popular option is to add a final night at Meru Banda's on the descent where you can enjoy an open fire, cold beer, hot shower and some game viewing from the comfort of your veranda).